 many people find politics confusing and,

 disastrously for themselves and for all of us,

 .. allow the conservative, business class minority,

 who care only about themselves, into government

-... they group themselves and others by shallow
+.. group themselves and others by shallow,

 diversionary 'identities' when we should